-Join Dennis Taylor for an in-depth discussion in this video Introducing the VBA environment, part of Excel 2007: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Introducing the VBA environment, part of Excel 2007: Macros.

 When you create a macro either by recording or a combination of recording and typing code, you in effect create a small program.
 And that program uses a language called VBA, Visual Basic for Applications.
 Every macro, no matter how long, involves using VBA.
 And a big question in a lot of people's minds is, well, what exactly is this VBA and what do you really need to know about this programming language?
 And you have to become a programmer to really become adept at using macros?
 The answer is no.

 But on the other hand you should become somewhat familiar with the VBA environment.
 Now in this worksheet called MixedNames there are some formulas in column B. And you can see by the results what's happening here.
 You don't need to understand the functions necessarily.
 But the function in B2 and in all the cells below it simply takes the data from column A and makes only the first letters of each word capitalized.
 It also trims out leading and trailing spaces.
 You see that happening in rows 5 and 7 and 8, 9 and so on.
 And similarly there are formulas in Column E. The one in Column E is simply all the letters uppercase, a fast quick look at that.